MGL1994/project-04/README.md

 * **Be deployed online** so it's publicly accessible.
 * **Have automated tests** for _at least_ one RESTful resource on the back-end.

+### Goal

+As my this was my last project at General Assembly, I was determined to create something that encompassed my learning to this point.

+With that in mind, my goal was to focus on building a quality app by:

+* Using **best practices**.
+* Focussing on writing **stable code** and refactoring, before adding more functionality.
+* Styling as I went along, using a **simple but effective design**.

 ### Technologies Used

 * HTML5